MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/fault-tolerance.md

 ### Local reconstruction codes

-Storage Spaces introduces an advanced technique developed by Microsoft Research called 'local reconstruction codes', or LRC.
+Storage Spaces introduces an advanced technique developed by Microsoft Research called "local reconstruction codes," or LRC.
 At large scale, dual parity uses LRC to split its encoding/decoding into a few smaller groups, to reduce the overhead required to make writes or recover from failures.

 With hard disk drives (HDD) the group size is four symbols; with solid-state drives (SSD), the group size is six symbols.
 For example, here's what the layout looks like with hard disk drives and 12 hardware fault domains (meaning 12 servers) – there are two groups of four data symbols.
 It achieves 72.7% storage efficiency.